OfficeDev/Outlook-Add-in-On-Send/README.md

 Learn how to check for restricted words in an Outlook email message body, add a recipient to the CC line and check that there is a subject in the email on send.

+>**Note:**

+* The on send feature is currently supported for Outlook on the web in Office 365 only.
->**Note:** For more information about the on send feature, see [On send feature for Outlook add-ins](https://dev.office.com/docs/add-ins/outlook/outlook-on-send-addins).
+* To learn about the on send feature, see [On send feature for Outlook add-ins](https://dev.office.com/docs/add-ins/outlook/outlook-on-send-addins).
+* For a code walkthrough, see [Code examples](https://docs.microsoft.com/en-us/outlook/add-ins/outlook-on-send-addins#code-examples).

 ## Table of Contents
 * [Change history](#change-history)